 We are always looking for highly motivated Post-docs to join the lab.
-Funded positions available will be advertised on the Francis Crick Institute website.
-We welcome people with a competitive track record who would like to join us in a position that is supported by an external fellowship, for which Moritz well help write the application.
+If you are curious about host-pathogen interaction in either Plasmodium falciparum or Toxoplasma, send a CV and a letter about your research interest and we can get the conversation going.
+We often have fully funded positions becoming available over a course of one year, so getting in touch early is advised.
+We also welcome people with a competitive track record who would like to join us in a position that is supported by an external fellowship, for which Moritz well help write the application.
 Several lab members have been successful in applying for external fellowships in the past.
-Individuals interested in joining the lab as a Post-doc should send a CV and letter of motivation to Moritz, detailing their research background and the research they would like to pursue in our lab.

-The Francis Crick Institute is not a teaching institute, but we occasionally host Masters and Undergraduate students from other institutions for their thesis project.
+The IGC is not a teaching institute, but we occasionally host Masters and Undergraduate students from other institutions for their thesis project.
 Students that are interested in this should contact Moritz directly about this possibility.
-Students are expected to support themselves financially during masters and undergraduate thesis work, however research costs will be covered by the lab.

-Summer Students may apply to the lab through the Crick-Calleva Summer Student Programme.
-This programme is open to undergraduate students at any UK university who are part-way through their studies.
-Summer students join the lab for nine weeks to work on a specific research project supervised by one of our Post-docs, and receive a London living wage salary for the duration of the programme.
+Summer Students may apply to the lab through the IGC Summer School.
 Being a summer student is a great way to get some hand-on experience of lab research.
 You will find it is very different to university teaching labs, and is particularly useful for you to decide if you want to continue in research after your degree.